OTRF/OSSEM/docs/intro.md

 * **Common Information Model (CIM)**:
   * Facilitates the normalization of data sets by providing a standard way to parse security event logs
-  * It is organized by specific entities associated with event logs and defined in more details by [Data Dictionaries](./data_dictionaries)
+  * It is organized by specific entities associated with event logs and defined in more details by **Data Dictionaries**.
   * The definitions of each entity and its respective field names are mostly general descriptions that could help and expedite event logs parsing procedures.
 * **Data Dictionaries**:
   * Contains specific information about several security event logs organized by operating system and their respective data sets